manux32/7dtdSdxMods/Manux_CustomVehicles/README.md

 - **RightArrow**: Rotate the Bucket Up (Inward)

 ### Helicopter
+The Helicopter does not use the Minibike base control scheme, it has it's own.
+But some of them are very similar to the MiniBike.
 - **LeftShift**: Lift/Increase main rotor speed
 - **Space**: Down/Decrease main rotor speed
 - **W**: Move/Tilt Forward